A Stochastic Fundamental Lemma with Reduced Disturbance Data Requirements: Forward uncertainty propagation with reduced data requirements

-As the realizations of process disturbances are in general difficult to obtain, we aim for a variant of Lemma~\ref{lem:StochFundam} that does not explicitly rely on past disturbance data.
+As the realizations of process disturbances are in general difficult to obtain, we aim for a variant of Lemma~\ref{lem:StochFundam} that does not explicitly rely on past disturbance data for the online computation.
 To this end, we will exploit the superposition principle and causality requirements of stochastic systems.